enygf3/enygf3/README.md

 Some short info:

-- 🔭 I’m currently looking for a job.
+- 🔭 I’m not currently looking for a job.
 - 🌱 I’m currently learning React + Redux
 - 👯 I’m collaborating on Kubic-Store(eCommerce App)
 - 💫 Glad to be invited to collaborate